anandhikvk/LearnSQL-Sqlpratice/README.md

 Questions:
 1. Show first name, last name, and gender of patients whose gender is 'M'.

-'''sqlselect first_name, last_name,gender from patients where gender='M''''
+'''select first_name, last_name,gender from patients where gender='M''''

 2. Show the first names of patients that start with the letter 'C'. select first_name from patients where first_name like 'C%'